kvaksin/kvaksin.github.io/_pages/ai_contact_center_solution.md

 layout: post
 ---

-# 🤖 AI and the Contact Center: Closing the Gap
+# 🤖 AI and the On-Premise Contact Center: Closing the Gap

 A new era of AI is here — and it’s impossible to sit back and wait.
 The question is: **how far is your solution from reality?**